Here are my thoughts…

 - Since we’re dealing with large areas, I think the following routine, might be a good start.
-It might need some tweaking depending on how your daughter’s skin responds and what stage the affected areas are in (you didn’t mention your daughter’s age so I’m guessing here that she’s younger than a pre-teen or teenager).
+It might need some tweaking.
+It depends on how your daughter’s skin responds and what stage the affected areas are in.
+You didn’t mention your daughter’s age so I’m guessing she’s younger than a pre-teen.

 Regain Control with a Skin Reset

 Get off the rollercoaster of having to hunt down a new product every time your skin becomes unruly!
 Enter your email address and we'll show you how.